 Why does vpn automatically turn off?
 It’s usually because the app’s Kill Switch is triggered or it detects a network change.
 In this guide, I’ll walk you through the common culprits, platform-specific quirks, and practical steps to keep your connection solid.
 We’ll cover Windows, macOS, Android, iOS, and routers, with easy, actionable fixes you can try today.
 If you’re after a solution that minimizes disconnects, I’ll also share tips on choosing a VPN that plays nicely with your setup.
 And yes, if you’re shopping around, NordVPN often comes up as a strong all-around option—you can see a current deal here:

-Useful resources un clickable text only: Apple Support – apple.com, Windows Support – support.microsoft.com, OpenVPN Community – openvpn.net, VPN Kill Switch explained – en.wikipedia.org/wiki/Virtual_private_network, IPv6 and VPN leaks – ipinfo.io
+Useful resources un clickable text only: Apple Support – apple.com, Windows Support – support.microsoft.com, OpenVPN Community – openvpn.net, VPN Kill Switch explained – en.wikipedia.org/wiki/Virtual_private_network, IPv6 and VPN leaks – ipinfo.io Intune per app vpn setup and management for secure app-level VPN access in enterprise environments 2026

-Introduction: quick overview of what you’ll learn Microsoft edge vpn not working
+Introduction: quick overview of what you’ll learn

 - The most common reasons VPNs turn off automatically